Skip to content

 ATT&CK mapping

-• T1003.002 — OS Credential Dumping: Security Account Manager: SAM hive reads.
+• T1003.002 OS Credential Dumping: Security Account Manager.
+SAM hive reads.

-• T1003.004 — OS Credential Dumping: LSA Secrets: SECURITY hive reads.
+• T1003.004 LSA Secrets.
+SECURITY hive reads.

-• T1003.001 — OS Credential Dumping: LSASS Memory: .dmp writes (combined with process context).
+• T1003.001 LSASS Memory. .dmp writes (combined with process context).

-• T1555.004 — Credentials from Password Stores: Windows Credential Manager: access to \AppData\Local\Microsoft\Credentials\.
+• T1555.004 Credentials from Password Stores: Windows Credential Manager.
+Access to \AppData\Local\Microsoft\Credentials\.

-• T1552.006 — Unsecured Credentials: Group Policy Preferences: SYSVOL Groups.xml reads.
+• T1552.006 Unsecured Credentials: Group Policy Preferences.
+SYSVOL Groups.xml reads.

 • Specific files, not whole drives.
 The SAM file, not all of C:\Windows\System32\config\.
 The HR share, not all of D:\.

-• Specific principals when you can — for SAM-class objects Everyone is fine because legit access is by LocalSystem anyway; for shared data, audit only the principals actually touching the data.
+• Specific principals when you can.
+For SAM-class objects, Everyone is fine because legit access is by LocalSystem anyway.
+For shared data, audit only the principals actually touching the data.

-False positives that look exactly like attacks
+False positives that look identical to attacks

-• Volume Shadow Copy (VSS) backups generate dense 4663 traffic during a backup window.
+• Volume Shadow Copy backups generate dense 4663 traffic during a backup window.
 Tag the backup orchestrator's ProcessName.

-• Antivirus on-access scans open every file in a target directory; AV product service accounts will dominate any naive 4663 rule.
+• Antivirus on-access scans open every file in a target directory.
+AV product service accounts will dominate any naive 4663 rule.
 Whitelist by SID.

-What 4663 doesn't tell you
+What 4663 does not tell you

-• Closed handles: 4663 fires on handle open.
+• Closed handles.
+4663 fires on handle open.
 Close events are 4658, rarely useful for attack detection.

-• Network paths transparently: SMB access to a share fires 4663 on the server; the client sees nothing.
+• Network paths transparently.
+SMB access to a share fires 4663 on the server.
+The client sees nothing.
 You need server-side collection.

 Where 4663 fits in a timeline